firefly-iii/docs/new-docs/faq/self_hosted.md

 ## Unable to write to cache directory?

-This is a permissions error that may happen when another user than your webserver user has access to the Firefly III installation directory.
+This is a permissions error that may happen when another user than your webserver user has write permissions in the Firefly III installation directory.
 Try the following command from your `/var/www/` directory:

 * `sudo chown -R www-data:www-data firefly-iii`
 * `sudo chmod -R 775 firefly-iii`